 From local hospitals to international aid, through the life-defining moments of birth, injury, illness and death, CSU can prepare you for diverse and rewarding careers in Nursing.

-Nursing offers opportunities for you to work with people of all ages, from a range of backgrounds, and with many different medical conditions or injuries.
-No two days as a nurse are the same.
+Nursing offers opportunities for you to work with people of all ages, from a range of backgrounds, in areas such as preventative primary health, acute or chronic conditions.
+No two days as a nurse are the same due to the variety and flexibility available to you in this career path.
 Postgraduate nursing studies may enable you to specialise further in your career, develop management skills, or move into roles such as education or midwifery, or conduct research in specific areas of interest to benefit your profession.

-Employment rates for CSU graduates are excellent, with most students securing a graduate nurse position by the December of their final year.
-Graduates work across NSW and Australia, and many have sought overseas registration and are now working and travelling all over the world.
+CSU graduates are keenly sought for new graduate programs in both the private and public health sector.
+Most students secure a graduate nurse position by the December of their final year.
+Graduate have the opportunity to work anywhere in Australia, and also have sought overseas registration and are now working and travelling all over the world.